djaus2/Soft-ata/README.md

 ## Latest

 _See **Repository Status** below._
-- Can get Json string from sensors.
+- Can get Json string from sensors AND Stream Telelemtery over Bluetooth
 - Added Servo.
 Console app includes Servo-Potentiometer tracker.
-- Added Potentiometer-Relay Test to Console app.
-  - Also menu at start to select test.
-- Added Grove Ultrasonic Ranger sensor
 - _More:_ See Repository Status

 ## Blog Post